syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ![](Columns_images/Columns_img4.png)

+[Click](http://mvc.syncfusion.com/demos/web/treegrid/treegridcolumntemplate) here to view the online demo sample for frozen column.

 ## Column Menu

-Column menu can be displayed in column header by enabling the `ShowColumnChooser`.
+Column menu can be displayed in column header by setting `ShowColumnChooser` property as `true`.

-Following are the items displayed in the column menu,
+The following are the items displayed in the column menu,

 * **Column Chooser** – Displays all the column names, you can enable or disable a column by check or uncheck the respective column name in the column chooser menu.
 * **Sort Ascending & Sort Descending** – Used to sort the items in the column.
 These menu options will be displayed only when you set the `AllowSorting` property as true.
 To perform multilevel sorting, the `AllowMultiSorting` property should be enabled.